 - In an Origins Episode of The Legend of Korra, the Aye-Aye spirit who agrees to take Wan (the future first Avatar) in dubs him "Stinky" after earlier commenting that humans are disgusting.

-- This trope is Truth in Television as humans do smell bad compared to other animals as do some animals to us, wet dog anyone?
+- This trope is Truth in Television, as humans do smell bad compared to some other animals as do some animals to us.
+Wet dog anyone?

 - Related, humans aren't very tasty to most predators (smell does play a part in taste).
 One of the more famous examples is that of the Great White Shark which has been known to attack humans because they resemble seals when swimming.
 Great Whites first go for a "nibble" to inflict a serious (often fatal) wound before a more violent kill.
 When nibbling a human, the shark realizes that we are not seal and does not continue with the follow-up attack because it hates the way we taste.
 Part of the reason why there are so few deaths from shark attacks is the "nibble" is usually quite treatable and with prompt medical attention, one can live a normal healthy life (though missing limbs are not uncommon).
 In fact, most apex predators do not hunt humans and will stay away from them.
 Most animal attacks are the result of animals feeling threatened by humans or humans provoking the animal.
 There are exceptions to this general rule, however.